johnmcfarlane/papers/c++/error-handling.md

 It so happens that we can see the definition of `number_to_letter`.
 Even if we couldn't, we might feel confident in guessing roughly how it was implemented.
-And (assertions aside) we might feel confident to say that the function does not exhibit undefined behaviour — even when the precondition is violated.
+And we might feel confident to say that the function does not exhibit undefined behaviour — even when the precondition is violated.

 This is categorically false.

-Firstly, the author has effectively limited the warranty of the contract.
+Firstly, the author has intentionally limited the 'warranty' of the contract.
-They are declining to make a guarantee about what the result of the call will be in the event of contract violation.
+They are declining to guarantee the result in the event of contract violation.
 Put another way, they decline to define the behaviour.

 Secondly, the provider is under no obligation to have tested the behaviour outside of contract.